 The city of Corinth is sometimes called ‘the Gateway to the Peloponnese’ because it sits right at the point where you enter the region.
 It’s been an important urban centre for millennia, and so you’ll find plenty of historical sights here.

 One of the best things to do in Corinth is visit the Acrocorinth, the huge walled fortress at the top of a hill that is well worth a visit.
 Back down in the city, the archaeological zone around the Temple of Apollo is also a highlight.

 Within modern Corinth, there are lots of cafes and seaside dining, and the nearby beaches are wonderful in summer.
 I would also recommend you see the remarkable Corinth Canal, the 6.4-kilometre-long channel cut through the rock of the isthmus.

-The Venetian fortress of Palamidi are worth climbing up to, but you’ll also find plenty by just exploring the streets of the historic centre.
+The Venetian fortress of Palamidi is worth climbing up to, but you’ll also find plenty by just exploring the streets of the historic centre.
 Boutique shops, small museums, and views across the water are enough to fill the day.

-A lot of people combine Nafplio with Epidaurus and Mycenae for a full day trip, and there are these good tours that will arrange all the transport for you:
+A lot of people combine Nafplio with Epidaurus and Mycenae for a full-day trip, and there are these good tours that will arrange all the transport for you:

 Nafplio is also somewhere you might consider staying for a night or two if you’re looking for somewhere easy and close to Athens.